Philadelphia Eagles vs. Washington Football Team NFL Week 17 Odds, Plays and Insights for January 2, 2022

 Over/under insights

-- Philadelphia and its opponents have gone over the current 46-point total in eight of 15 games (53.3%) this season.
+- Philadelphia has combined with its opponents to put up more than 45 points in eight of 15 games this season.

-- Washington and its opponents have combined to score more than 46 points in eight of 15 games this season.
+- Washington's games have gone over 45 points in eight of 15 chances this season.

-- These two squads surrender a combined 48.3 points per game, 2.3 more than this contest's over/under.
+- Sunday's over/under is 1.3 points lower than the two team's combined 46.3 points per game average.

-- Eagles games this season feature an average total of 47.0 points, a number 1.0 point higher than Sunday's over/under.
+- The average total in Eagles games this season is 47.0, 2.0 points above Sunday's total of 45.

-- The 46-point total for this game is 0.2 points below the 46.2 points per game average total in Football Team games this season.
+- The 46.2 PPG average total in Football Team games this season is 1.2 points more than this game's over/under.

 Eagles stats and trends